SR2090/frontend-notes/Javascript/this keyword.md

 ## `this` keyword

-In JavaScript, `this` is a keyword that refers to the current execution context of a function or script.
+In JavaScript, `this` is a keyword that refers to the **current execution context of a function or script**.
 It's a fundamental concept in JavaScript, and understanding how `this` works is crucial for building robust and maintainable applications.

 ### Used globally